 Authors may sign up for one tier and later shift to another, and they also may join tier 2 to work on one book and then once they are happy with the progress we’ve made on that book, start using a new book for the development sessions.
 Authors may use either a completed draft they are revising or a brand-new concept for the book development sessions.

 A note from Kate:

-Tiers are new in the program for the summer of 2019 and I’m so excited to be launching this for authors!
+Tiers are new in the program for the fall of 2019 and I’m so excited to be launching this for authors!

 Last year, I edited a novel where so much was wonderful and transportive—the character, the voice, the pacing.
 The author had nailed it.
 Except the concept of the book was exactly like three others I’d read that year, and that I could have told her from the synopsis and a good discussion.
+And all three of those books lacked the originality and imaginative hook necessary to have a good chance of selling.
 I started to wish more authors were able to work with an editor before their book was done to catch these things early, before they’ve done all that work to write it and paid for expensive comprehensive edits.

 I created the book development tier of this program specifically to help authors find a less expensive way to solve these issues earlier in the process.
 Other industries practice project development as a vital stage—authors can, too, right?
 This doesn’t replace comprehensive edits with a great editor, but it should help authors ensure that the foundation of their story is solid—that the premise is compelling and unique, the plot has a strong structure, the character arcs show insightful transformation, the plot and character arcs drive each other, the focus and purpose of the story is clear through the major dramatic question, and the opening chapters and any querying or submission materials are strong.
 This is an intensive program and so I am careful to not work with too many authors at once in this tier.
 Please apply if you are interested and I will let you know whether there’s a waiting list.